Wheat Ridge Credit Card Debt Relief Lawyer

 The only credit card debts that creditors may object to are charges made within 90 days of the discharge.
 We advise our clients to keep this in mind as they are preparing to file for bankruptcy.

 Many people wait too long to file bankruptcy because they are concerned about the effect it may have on their credit.
 If you are facing significant debt problems and continuously receive calls from creditors, your credit score is probably already low.
 If that is the case, your credit will likely improve with bankruptcy.
 Bankruptcy wipes out your unsecured debts, allowing you to get a fresh start.

-To schedule a free initial phone consultation with our Wheat Ridge credit card debt relief attorney, we invite you to contact our firm online or by phone at 720-259-9528 or 888-835-6339.
+To schedule a free initial phone consultation with our Wheat Ridge credit card debt relief attorney, we invite you to contact our firm online or by phone at 720-259-9528.
 We can help you get a fresh start through bankruptcy.